 Radiologic technologists can work in a variety of settings, including:

-This Radiography program is designed to provide learning experiences that prepare our school's students for competent performance as a radiologic technologist.
+ACC's Radiography program is designed to provide learning experiences that prepare our school's students for competent performance as a radiologic technologist.
 These include, but are not limited to: lecture, interactive and self-discovery activities, problem-based case presentations, small group discussions, mentoring, tactile/kinesthetic activities provided through laboratory experiences and clinical practicums.

 What courses make up the Radiography program?